Ayush2102/grpc-stock-trading-platform/README.md

 It demonstrates clean module separation, shared protobuf contracts, and containerized deployment.

 **Design Scope:**
-This project models the core trading workflow and intentionally omits user identity and authentication to keep the focus on distributed order processing and consistency.
+This project models the core trading workflow and intentionally omits user identity and authentication to keep the focus on distributed order processing, event-driven execution, and consistency.

 The system provides:
 - **gRPC APIs** for efficient service-to-service communication